KeithNjuguna/Java-MVC-WebApplication/README.md

    - Select **Tomcat** and click **Finish**.
    - Open a browser and go to `http://localhost:8080/your-app-name`.

-Remmeber to also create the database and add the appropriate password to mysql database
+Remember to also create the database and add the appropriate password to mysql database